Achieving $\widetilde{O}(1/\epsilon)$ Sample Complexity for Bilinear Systems Identification under Bounded Noises: Introduction

-Set-membership estimation (SME) \cite{bai1998convergenceproperties-sme, akccay2004size, milanese2004set} has recently gained renewed attention for system identification \cite{xu2025sample, gao2024closure, lauricella2020set} and learning-based control \cite{niknejad2025online, yu2023online,parsi2023dual} under bounded noise: by directly constructing uncertainty sets consistent with the observed data, SME can explicitly exploit bounded-noise structure rather than relying on stochastic tail assumptions.
-More recently, for linear dynamical systems, non-asymptotic analyses show that the sample complexity of the SME can achieve the optimal $\widetilde{\mathcal{O}}(1/\epsilon)$ under bounded noise \cite{Li2024SME-LTI}.
-These developments underscore the growing relevance of set-based identification in safety-critical settings and motivate developing finite-sample SME guarantees beyond linear models.
+Set-membership estimation (SME) \cite{bai1998convergenceproperties-sme, akccay2004size, milanese2004set} has recently gained renewed attention for system identification \cite{xu2025sample,gao2024closure, lauricella2020set} and learning-based control \cite{niknejad2025online, yu2023online,parsi2023dual} under bounded noise: by directly constructing uncertainty sets consistent with the observed data, SME can explicitly exploit bounded-noise structure rather than relying on stochastic tail assumptions.
+More recently, for linear dynamical systems, non-asymptotic analyses show that the sample complexity of the SME can achieve the optimal $\widetilde{\mathcal{O}}(1/\epsilon)$ rate under bounded noise \cite{Li2024SME-LTI}.
+These developments underscore the growing relevance of set-based identification in safety-critical settings.

 Beyond linear dynamics, bilinear systems provide a broad and practically relevant model class that captures rich multiplicative coupling between the state and the input, making them more expressive for many control applications including energy systems \cite{Sattar2022SysId,KELMAN2011BilinearHVAC}.
-At the same time, this state--action coupling propagates through time and induces strong temporal dependence between regressors and noise, which substantially complicates identification and excitation in the finite-sample regime.
+At the same time, this state-action coupling propagates through time and induces strong temporal dependence between regressors and noise, which substantially complicates identification and excitation in the finite-sample regime.
 Existing results primarily focus on least-squares-type \emph{point} estimation for bilinear systems \cite{Sattar2022SysId,sattar2025finitesampleidentificationpartially}, leaving finite-sample \emph{uncertainty set-based} guarantees under bounded noise largely open.
-A closely related result is \cite{Li2024SME-LTI}, where $\widetilde{\mathcal{O}}(1/\epsilon)$ sample complexity was proved for general nonlinear analytic systems when the system is locally input to state stable deterministically.
+A closely related result is \cite{yingying2024NonlinearDynamicalSystems}, where $\widetilde{\mathcal{O}}(1/\epsilon)$ sample complexity was proved for general nonlinear analytic systems without explicit dimension dependence under the assumption that the system has deterministic local input-to-state stability (LISS).
+In contrast, our analysis provides explicit dimension dependence and allows marginal mean-square stability with polynomially growing~regressors.